A neck lump is any lump, bump, or swelling in the neck.

 The thyroid gland may also produce swelling or one or more lumps.
 This can be due to thyroid disease or cancer.
 Most cancers of the thyroid gland grow very slowly.
 They are often cured with surgery, even if they have been present for several years.

-All neck lumps in children and adults should be checked right away by a doctor.
+All neck lumps in children and adults should be checked right away by a health care provider.
 In children, most neck lumps are caused by infections that can be treated.
 Treatment should start quickly to prevent complications or the spread of infection.

 As adults age, the likelihood of the lump being a cancer increases.
 This is particularly true for people who smoke or drink a lot of alcohol.
 Most lumps in adults are not cancers.

-See your health care provider to have the cause of the neck lump treated.
+See your provider to have the cause of the neck lump treated.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have an abnormal neck swelling or lumps in your neck.
+Call your provider if you have an abnormal neck swelling or lumps in your neck.

 What to Expect at Your Office Visit

-If you are diagnosed with a thyroid goiter, you may need medication or surgery to remove it.
-If the health care provider suspects a thyroid nodule, the following may help in diagnosis and treatment:
+If you are diagnosed with a thyroid goiter, you may need to take medicine or have surgery to remove it.

 If the lump is caused by a bacterial infection, you may need to take antibiotics.
 If the cause is a noncancerous mass or cyst, you may need surgery to remove it.